How to Carry Your Baby and Prevent Flat Head Syndrome

 Other Top Tips for Preventing Flat Head Syndrome

 - Try to minimise pressure on the back of the head for at least half the time your baby is awake.
-Tummy time (‘back to sleep, tummy to play’; pictured right) is ideal for this.
+Tummy time (‘back to sleep, tummy to play’) is ideal for this.
+Provide a mat or play gym for your baby to make tummy time engaging and motivating for your little one.

 - When infants suck their thumbs, they tend to face in that direction.
-Try covering the thumb that your baby usually sucks.
+Try covering the thumb that your baby usually sucks with a mitten or plaster to encourage them to suck the other thumb or stop thumbsucking altogether.

 - Alternate the side from which your baby feeds.
-(This will come naturally if you’re breast feeding.)
+This will come naturally if you’re breastfeeding but can be easy to forget if bottle feeding.
+Make a special effort to alternate the angle and side of the feed.

 - While your baby should always be placed on the back to sleep to minimise the risk of SIDS, there are subtle ways in which you can vary the position of the head.
 A number of these can be found in our repositioning guide.